shssoichiro/oxipng/README.md

 ## Overview

+OxiPng is a PNG compression optimizer.

+In the typical use case, OxiPng recompresses PNG image files losslessly and performs PNG integrity checks and corrections.
+Future implementation of other features is planned.

+## History

 OxiPng began as a completely rewrite of the OptiPNG project, which is assumed to be dead as no commit has been made to it since 2013.
 The name has been changed to avoid confusion and potential legal issues.